nocibambi/rnd-inv-dat/README.md

 This page hosts a technology and R&D investment data analysis project.

-So far I have looked into Eurostat's "Science, Technology and Innovation" data set Eurostat, for which you can find my notes here(/Eurostat).
+So far I have looked into Eurostat's "Science, Technology and Innovation" data set Eurostat, for which you can find my notes [here](Eurostat).

 Currently, the main outcomes are visualizations I deployed on [Heroku](https://morning-plains-86748.herokuapp.com/).